aeknt/bashbox/README.md

 # contributing
 if you want contribute, **do not edit "bashbox" file, its just automerged file, edit things in bin/.**

-# example of bano, the nano in bash

-will make better example later

 # thanks
 in bashbox is used: (some of these unedited, some heavily edited)